lainsdream/raydog/README.md

 Set `*singbox-bin*` / `*setsid-bin*` in `singbox.lisp` to match `which sing-box` / the util-linux path on your machine.

+No Quicklisp, no third-party Lisp libraries — base64, URL-decoding, and JSON generation in config.lisp are hand-rolled on purpose, to keep the whole thing self-contained (just SBCL + uiop, which ships with it).

 ## Privileged helper

 Creating the TUN and changing routes needs root.
 Rather than granting sudo